South-Carolina-Department-of-Commerce/CommodityRankings/README.md

 Step 4: Select Commodities

 Click on Commodity.
 Unfortunately, you can't click on All Commodities.
 That gives you an aggregated sum.
-Check off on each box 01:99 Leave Country and Measure alone.
+If you click the green check, it's going to select ALL the commodities possible, we only need the top level commodities.
+Check off on each box 01:99

+Leave Country and Measure alone.

 Step 5.
 Download